werk85/loglevel-message-prefix/README.md

   - *level*: Add log level prefix
 - **staticPrefixes**: An array of strings that should be added after dynamic prefixes (E.g. 'foo').
 Defaults to none.
 - **separator**: String used to separate prefixes.
 Defaults to single whitespace (` `).
+- **joinFunction**: Custom function used for joining prefix with message and calling log-function.
+Is called with signature `(fn_method_raw, prefix, message).
 - **options**: Options for dynamic prefixes.
 Available options are:
   - *timestamp*: An object of properties for date formatting.
 Available properties are: *locale*, *timezone* and *hour12*.
 Defaults to `{hour12: false}`-